ZEN REEF - EXHIBITION SERIES

-These images show my journal pages as I work through this project.
+These images show my journal pages as I worked through this project.
 My brainstorming on placement, my research on Manta symbolism.
 And my experimental pieces to work out colours and placement.

-I have also decided to deeply vlog my latest piece, so those interested in deeply following this can do so.
+I have also decided to vlog my latest piece, so those interested in following this can do so.
 You can follow the playlist for my vlog on my YouTube channel.

 Experimental thumbnail paintings in journal to help me with colour preparation.